hannab8/Module_Three_Documentation/README.md

       - The third line: "Answers:" using H2 (header two)
       - The fifth line: Start an ordered List (1.)

-4. Copy and paste the code below into your repository.
-Use the proper markup for code in your Readme.
+4. Copy and paste the code below into your repository (You can choose between Oython or C++).
+      - Use the proper markup for code in your Readme.
 (Hint: ```code```).
-Review and add comments to the code that tells the reader what it does.
+      - Review and add comments to the code that tells the reader what it does.

 PYTHON: